-Stir the soup, broth, Worcestershire, garlic and black pepper in a medium bowl.
+Stir the soup, broth, Worcestershire and garlic in a medium bowl.

 Place the mushrooms and onions into a 6-quart slow cooker.
 Top with the beef.
+Season the beef with salt and pepper.
 Pour the soup mixture over the beef.

 Cover and cook on LOW for 8 to 9 hours or until the beef is fork-tender.
+Cook and drain the noodles according the package directions during the last 20 minutes of the cooking time.
 Stir the sour cream in the cooker.
+Season to taste.
 Serve the beef mixture with the noodles.
-Sprinkle with the parsley, if desired.
+Serve sprinkled with chopped fresh parsley, if desired.

 I tried this recipe for the first time for my dads 80 birthday and he loved it,I tweaked it a little.i floured and browned the sirloin tips and sautéed mushroom and onions in skillet than added it to crock pot,I used 2 large cans cream of mushroom soup instead of golden mushroom as suggested I used beef broth to thin out and add extra flavor.i let it cook for 8 hours as suggested and added 1/2 cup of sour cream at the end and it came out hearty and creamy the beef was so tender fell off the fork wonderful recipe it's a must make!